-Table 11: Analysis of movement for Loan Impairment Allowances for the Year Ended 31 December 2017and 31 December 2016
+Table 13: Analysis of Movement for Loan/Financing Impairment Allowances

 Capital Treatment for Credit Risk for Portfolios under the SA

 Details on RWA and capital requirements related to Credit Risk are disclosed separately for CIMB IB in Table 2.
 Details on the disclosure for portfolios under the SA are in the following section.